themindfuldev/tasker/README.md

 ### Front-end

-* MVC on the client-side with Backbone.js
+* MV* on the client-side with Backbone.js
   * REST-based models
   * views
   * routers